AdobeDocs/experience-manager-learn.en/help/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md

 ## Verify the keystore contents {#verify-the-keystore-contents}

-The Java [[!DNL keytool] command line tool](https://docs.oracle.com/middleware/1213/wls/SECMG/keytool-summary-appx.htm#SECMG818) provides visibility into a keystore to ensure the keys are successfully loaded in the keystore file ([!DNL keystore.p12]).
+The Java&trade; [[!DNL keytool] command-line tool](https://docs.oracle.com/middleware/1213/wls/SECMG/keytool-summary-appx.htm#SECMG818) provides visibility into a keystore to ensure that the keys are successfully loaded in the keystore file ([!DNL keystore.p12]).

 ```shell
 $ keytool -keystore keystore.p12 -list